apache/samza/docs/startup/preview/index.md

 {% endhighlight %}

 ### PartitionBy
 Re-partitions this MessageStream using the key returned by the provided keyExtractor and returns the transformed MessageStream.
-Messages are sent through an intermediate Kafka topic during repartitioning.
+Messages are sent through an intermediate stream during repartitioning.

 {% highlight java %}
 // Repartition pageView by userId